 Share Market Investment Guide for Beginners

-A guide to the stock market for beginners is incomplete without addressing what a share market is, to begin with.
 A share market is a place where shares are publicly issued and traded.
-A share serves as a document that validates your ownership in a company, and you can sell this document to others.
-A share market is a place where buyers and sellers meet for this exchange of documents.
-To facilitate the exchange publicly, a formal market place has been developed for investors to buy and sell their shares on.
-Now let's address investing in stocks for beginners.
+A share serves as a tradeable document that validates your ownership of a company.
+The share market is also where buyers and sellers exchange these documents.
+To facilitate the exchange publicly, a formal marketplace has been developed for investors to buy and sell their shares.

-- Your name on a canceled cheque from your active bank account
+- Name on a cancelled cheque from your active bank account

-- A proof of your residence based on a list of documents that have been accepted by your stock broker, depository participant, or bank
+- Proof of residence based on a list of documents that have been accepted by your stock broker, depository participant, or bank

 2. Demat Account

-A demat account is that which will hold one’s shares in the name of the account holder.
-A demat account serves as an electronic house for your shares.
-It is opened online with the help of a depository participant.
+A Demat account serves as an electronic house for your shares.
+Opening a Demat account is a hassle-free process conducted online or offline with the help of a depository participant.
 Many banks also offer Demat account services to their investors.
-Opening a Demat account is a hassle-free process that can be carried out from the comfort of one’s home within a matter of minutes.

 3. Trading Account

-A demat account and trading account go hand in hand.
-Demat refers to ‘dematerialized’ which indicates that it is a storehouse for your shares.
-A trading account, on the other hand, is the account with which you buy and sell securities that you wish to trade on the stock market.
-When it comes to investing in stocks for beginners, you cannot do so without having both a Demat and a trading account.
-The Bombay Stock Exchange and the National Stock Exchange are both primary exchanges where most good quality stocks are listed.
+The Bombay Stock Exchange and the National Stock Exchange are primary exchanges where stocks are listed.
 However, some stocks may only be available on either one of these two exchanges.
-Hence, a general tip is to open your trading account with a depository participant who offers trading on both BSE and NSE.
+Hence, it is advisable to open your trading account with a depository participant who offers trading on both BSE and NSE.

 4. Linked Bank Account

-As you are choosing to invest in stocks, you will be buying and selling them over time.
-For this, you will require a bank account that is linked to your trading account.
-This ensures that money flows in and out of your account seamlessly while you trade.
-This is mandated by most brokers with whom you will choose to open a demat and trading account.
+Linking a bank account to your trading account ensures a seamless flow of money in and out of your account as you trade.
+This is mandated by most brokers with whom you will choose to open a Demat and trading account.

-These days you can find two in one accounts that serve as both a Demat account and a trading account.
-Some brokers also offer three in one account where one can trade directly from their bank account and store their securities in the same location.
+Currently, you can find two-in-one accounts that serve as both a Demat account and a trading account.
+Some brokers also offer a three-in-one account where one can trade directly from their bank account and store their securities in the same location.

 The Investment Process

-- Then go ahead and choose the shares that you wish to sell or buy.
+- Select the shares that you wish to buy or sell.

-- Ensure that you have the requisite amount of funds in your account that can help you buy the shares.
-Alternatively, if you wish to sell, make sure you have the right amount of shares before you choose to sell.
+- Ensure that you have the requisite amount of funds in your account to buy the shares.

-- Next, decide the price at which you want to buy a share versus sell it.
+- Next, decide the price at which you want to buy or sell a particular share.

-- Wait for the buyer or seller to reciprocate to that request.
+- Wait for the buyer or seller to reciprocate that request.

-- Complete your stock market transaction by transferring the money/shares and you will receive money/shares.
+- Complete your stock market transaction by paying for and receiving the shares or transferring the shares and receiving the money.